Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Saudi Arabia and from Salvador.
+I'm losing my edge to the kids from Montenegro and from Tokyo.

 But I was there.

-I was there at the first Throbbing Gristle show in London.
+I was there at the first Onyeabor show in Enugu.

 I'm losing my edge.